polkadot-js/docs/docs/api/examples/promise/typegen.md

 ## Types setup

 The types are defined in the `src/interfaces` folder.
-While this repo contains a number of generated files in there as well, you basically only need to manually add the following -
+While this repo contains a number of generated files in there as well, including auto-generated types, you can specify additional type definitions by adding the following -

 - `src/interfaces/definitions.ts` - this just exports all the sub-folder definitions in one go
-- `src/interfaces/<module>/definitions.ts` - type definitions for a specific module
+- `src/interfaces/<module>/definitions.ts` - manual type definitions for a specific module

 This structure fully matches what is available in the `@polkadot/type/interfaces` folder, so the structure is setup based on the convention used in the `@polkadot/types` library.
 The generating scripts will expect something matching this since the same underlying code is actually used inside `@polkadot/types` as well.
 The top-level `interfaces/` folder can be name anything, however the internal content structure need to match what is defined above.